 Mike Adams is the Technical Standards and Safety Authority's Statutory Director for both the Boiler and Pressure Vessels and Operating Engineers Safety Programs, (BPV/OE).

-Mike has been with TSSA as Statutory Director for over four years and brings with him a wealth of OE experience, starting with 20 years in the Canadian Navy as a marine engineer.
+Mike has been with TSSA as Statutory Director for over five years and brings with him a wealth of OE experience, starting with 20 years in the Canadian Navy as a marine engineer.
 He earned his marine engineering Certificate of Competency (equivalent to First Class OE) in the early eighties and served on several steam destroyers (First Class Power Plants) as well as fulfilled the responsibilities of Chief Examiner Marine Engineering at the Naval Officer Training Centre.
 He finally made it ashore in 1992 where he managed the Navy’s research and development program for fuel cell power systems.

 Mike’s credentials include a Bachelor of Mechanical Engineering and a Masters in Electrical Engineering (with two patents just for the fun of it).
 He is a registered P.Eng in Ontario and a certified Project Management Professional.
 Mike also holds a boiler inspector commission and is the Chief Inspector representing Ontario at National Board of Boiler and Pressure Vessel Inspectors.
 He is also a member of ASME, IPE, PEO, PMI and NB.

 Gail Botten is the Canadian Red Cross, Advisor for Program Development, Prevention and Safety.

 Some other interesting notes, Gail has traveled to 28 countries, has worked in the aquatic industry for over 40 years (from instructor/lifeguard to aquatic manager and consultant, been a Red Cross volunteer for over 25 years.